Types of Graduate Programs

 GRADUATE ACADEMIC CERTIFICATE PROGRAMS

 The Graduate Division may grant certificates of completion of graduate curriculum, also known as Graduate Academic Certificates (GACs).
-A GAC is defined as a certificate program that does not require its students to be enrolled in another graduate program; is not offered solely through a UC Extension Program; has an independent admissions process, which requires at least a Bachelor’s degree for admission; and carries a minimum of 3 quarters of full-time resident study.
+The Compendium and UC Senate Regulation 735 explain that Graduate Academic Certificates are defined as certificate programs that do not require its students to be enrolled in another graduate program; are not offered solely through a UC Extension Program; have an independent admissions process, require at least a Bachelor’s degree for admission; and carry a minimum of 3 quarters of full-time resident study.

 UNDERGRADUATE/GRADUATE HYBRID DEGREE PROGRAMS